Chocolate Banana Protein Muffins (Oat Flour)

 Brown Rice Flour1-1/2 cups + 1/2 cup almond flour

-Greek Yogurt: This contributes to a moist chocolate banana protein muffin.
-Use dairy-free yogurt if needed, or swap with blended cottage cheese, or sour cream for extra richness.
+• Greek Yogurt: This keeps the muffins moist so they don’t bake up dry.
+You can use dairy-free yogurt if needed, or swap with blended cottage cheese or sour cream.

-Light Olive Oil: Melted coconut oil, vegetable oil, or even butter work well here.
+• Light Olive Oil: Keeps the muffins tender without adding any noticeable flavor.
+Melted coconut oil, vegetable oil, or butter work well too.

 Chocolate banana protein muffins with chocolate chips.